SERVICES

 Progress

-To measure progress, clients participate in a standardized assessment protocol at baseline and quarterly thereafter.
+To measure change, clients participate in a standardized assessment protocol at baseline and quarterly thereafter.
 Repeated administrations capture within-person change over time and inform ongoing service delivery.

 Fees

 Fees are based on a sliding scale according to annual income.
-Dr. Piatigorsky is an in-network provider for the University of California Student Health Insurance Plan and for the United States Olympic & Paralympic Committee Elite Athlete Health Insurance.
+I am an in-network provider for the University of California Student Health Insurance Plan and for the United States Olympic & Paralympic Committee Elite Athlete Health Insurance.